vikranth1000/tutorials/ollama.API.md

 # Ollama API Tutorial

+> **Note:**
+> In the dashboard, `call_ollama` is always used with a context constraint: the LLM is instructed to only answer questions about Bitcoin price analytics, and to politely refuse off-topic questions.
+The dashboard also limits LLM output to 400 characters for clarity.

 This document describes how the **`ollama_API.py`** module works and how to use it in the context of real-time LLM-based forecasting and summarization tasks.

 It serves as a native API interface to interact with a **locally running LLM using Ollama**, and is tightly integrated into the project's data-to-summary/forecasting pipeline.